Polkadot-Blockchain-Academy/Academy-PoW/SettingUpTheBootnode.md

 Confirm you can:
 * connect the hosted Apps UI by visiting https://polkadot.js.org/apps?rpc=wss://academy.bootnodes.net/websocket
 * peer with the bootnode from a local node by using the `--bootnodes` flag.

+## Telemetry Link

+The last thing to do is make the telemetry link work.
+The telemetry app distinguishes chains based on genesis block hash.
+The easiest thing is to go to https://telemetry.polkadot.io/ and search for your chain name.
+Once you find it, copy the link back into your `/var/www/html/index.html` file.